 Plant each sprouted seed in a potting container with drainage holes and cover with a high-quality potting soil.
 Place in a sunny area of the home and keep the soil damp but don't overwater.
 Plant each seedling in a one-gallon container until leaves are established until they're ready to plant outside.

 Plant your apricot seedlings in the garden when the danger of frost is past.
 Choose a sunny site with well-drained soil that has a neutral pH and add lime if a soil test indicates a low pH.
 Making sure roots and are completely covered, plant each seedling 10 to 20 feet apart to accommodate growth.
 If the area isn't known for good drainage, plant each seedling in a 3-foot-tall mound to avoid root rot.
 For best pollination, plant your apricot seedlings near other varieties of apricots.

 Maintaining Apricot Seedlings

 Avoid pruning the seedling's leaves and branches at first, because they will affect the tree's ability to eventually bear fruit.
 Only trim to removed damaged or diseased stems.
-Cover seedlings with two to three inches of mulch so it stays warm as the weather turns cool.
+Cover seedlings with two to three inches of mulch so they stay warm as the weather turns cool.
 Keep weeds at bay and water plants enough to feed the roots but avoid overwatering.
-With proper care, your tree will thrive and in a few years will bear delicious fruit.
+With proper care, your tree will thrive and in a few years may bear delicious fruit.